FAQ – Frequently Asked Questions

-We continue to present our annual Aviation Summer Camp in compliance with County guidelines.
-Public events and programs normally planned for dates through the summer and beyond remain on our schedule but could possibly occur in modified form based on public health considerations that may, or may not, allow them to proceed in their typical fashion, as appropriate.
-Generally, these restrictions revolve around not gathering large groups of people.
+Some public events and programs normally planned for dates through the spring, summer and beyond remain on our schedule but with the following caveat: If they are not canceled, they may possibly occur in modified form based on public health considerations.
+Generally, these considerations and restrictions revolve around not gathering large groups of people in order to curb the spread of COVID-19.
 We continue to offer several virtual options for at-home activities, which you can check out on our Hiller at Home web page.

 What exhibits and programs are closed?